seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ### What is a capability?

-A *capability* is a unique, unforgeable token that gives the possessor permission to access an entity or object in system.
+A *capability* is a unique, unforgeable token that constitutes a permission to access an entity or object in the system.
 One way to think of a capability is as a pointer with access rights.
 There are three kinds of capabilities in seL4: